Did you know that your next client is more likely to find you on social media than any other way?

 Some advisors understand that social media should be a core part of their marketing, but many don’t know where to start.
 Still fewer have a specific plan designed to help them make social media a meaningful part of their branding and lead generation strategy.
 With all of the social media platforms out there, the thought of being active on every single one can be overwhelming.
 Not only is this a tall task, but you will likely end up creating mediocre content, because by trying to be good at all of them, you won’t be excellent on the ones that matter.

-That’s why we’ve done the heavy lifting for you and put together the stats on the single most important platform advisors need to be active on in 2020.
-So, if you are looking to grow your social media following in 2020, but don’t know where to start, I will walk you through the reasons why this one platform is more important for your business going forward.
+That’s why we’ve done the heavy lifting for you and put together the stats on the single most important platform for advisors.
+So, if you are looking to grow your social media following, but don’t know where to start, I will walk you through the reasons why this one platform is more important for your business going forward.

 Go where the fish are

 Here in Colorado, we have access to some of the best Gold Medal Waters in the nation.
 Even with these amazing places to fish for Colorado Rainbow, Cutthroat and Brown trout, it doesn’t mean you can just throw your line out in any random stream and hope to land a record-breaking catch.
 Ultimately, if you want to catch anything, you have to go where the fish are.
 The same goes for social media.